 The exam may be taken only once per business day.
-If necessary, the two-part knowledge exam may be taken using a translator provided by you.
 Oral exams are given in all DMV customer service centers.

 If you fail the exam:

-- Under age 18, by law you must wait a full 15 days before you can retake the exam.
+- If you are under age 18, by law you must wait a full 15 days before you can retake the exam.
 For example, if you fail the test on January 1, the earliest you would be eligible to take the test again is January 17.

-- Age 18 or older, you must pay a $2.00 re-examination fee if you retake the exam within 15 days.
+- If you are age 18 or older, you must pay a $2.00 re-examination fee if you retake the exam within 15 days.

 It is unlawful to:

-- receive assistance or to assist anyone while taking the knowledge exam;
+- Receive assistance or assist anyone while taking the knowledge exam;